jwir3/resumes/src/ScottJohnson.md

 #### Founder/CEO at [FoamFactory](https://www.foamfactory.io) `Jan 2021 - Mar 2023`

-- Led the full-stack development and architectural design of a SaaS platform for brewery management using Ruby on Rails and React, successfully taking the product from concept to market.
+- Led the full-stack development and architectural design of a SaaS platform for brewery management using **Ruby on Rails and React**, successfully taking the product from concept to market.
+- Architected a scalable, high-availability microservice backend leveraging **Rust**, demonstrating versatile backend engineering capabilities and foundational architectural design.
-- Architected a scalable backend using a microservice approach with Rust, Go, and NodeJS, ensuring clear separation of concerns and high availability- - Created resuable React component library using Storybook, improving developer efficiency and software reusability.
+- Created resuable **React** component library using Storybook, improving developer efficiency and software reusability.
 - Pioneered strategic growth initiatives, enhancing operational efficiency and market reach through innovative tech solutions.
 - Led efforts for the acquisition of venture capital funding to drive growth and plan for future expansion.

 #### Principal Engineer at [Medal](https://medal.tv) `Dec 2019 - Jan 2021`

-- Enhanced Electron app with audio/video controls for gamers using React and Typescript.
-- Contributed to R&D, build systems, and integrations, improving application performance.
-- Engineered a hardware-accelerated video capture system for gamers, interfacing directly with graphics hardware to ensure high-performance recording with minimal overhead.
+- Contributed to core architecture and performance enhancements for a large-scale gaming social platform, ensuring optimal user experience for millions of players.
+- Engineered a secure, high-performance, hardware-accelerated video capture system for a next-generation gaming social platform, demonstrating expertise in low-level system optimization and direct impact on a large user base within the gaming community.
-- Led cross-functional teams to enhance software architecture, boosting system efficiency and performance for seamless user experiences.
+- Collaborated daily with cross-functional, **globally distributed engineering teams** to enhance software architecture and integrate third-party services, boosting system efficiency and performance.
+- Mentored other engineers on the team, supporting the continuous improvement of the engineering organization.

 #### Lead Graphics Engineer at [InVision App](https://www.invisionapp.com) `Dec 2016 - Dec 2019`

-- Led the architecture and development of a high-performance, real-time data visualization platform, demonstrating expertise in optimizing complex systems and leading cross-functional teams.
+- Led the architecture and development of a high-performance, real-time rendering platform, demonstrating expertise in low-level GPU optimization and leading cross-functional teams in complex system design.
-- Utilized WebGL and haXe (a language similar to Typescript) for efficient GPU-based rendering of complex vector graphics.
+- Utilized **WebGL, haXe, and Typescript** for efficient GPU-based rendering of complex vector graphics.
-- Designed and implemented a high-performance, GPU-based rendering system for complex Bézier paths, directly programming shaders in GLSL to optimize visual quality and frame rate.
+- Designed and implemented a highly optimized, GPU-based rendering system for complex vector graphics, directly programming shaders in GLSL to achieve peak visual quality and frame rates, addressing demanding performance and memory constraints.
 - Utilized GLSL for shader programming, achieving stunning visual effects in WebGL.
-- Prototyped WebAssembly-based rendering engines, exploring Rust and Skia for future improvements.
+- Prototyped WebAssembly-based rendering engines, exploring **Rust and Skia** for future improvements.

 ### Minneapolis, MN
 #### Mobile Engineering Lead at [When I Work](https://www.wheniwork.com) `Sep 2014 - Dec 2016`